SysKitTeam/docs-point/reporting/power-platform-reports.md

 * [Power Automate Permissions Report](#power-automate-permissions-report)
 * [Power App Permissions Report](#power-app-permissions-report)

 You can also find the Power BI reports under the Power Platform filter.
-For more information on those reports, [take a look at the Power BI reports article](../reporting/power-bi-reports.md).
+For more information on those reports, [look at the Power BI reports article](../reporting/power-bi-reports.md).

 {% hint style="success" %}
-**Power Platform Reports** are currently available as a free preview.
-After a certain amount of time has passed, this feature will be available as an add-on to your current subscription.
+**Power Platform Reports** are currently available as a free preview, allowing you to explore its benefits at no cost.
 {% endhint %}

 ## Power Platform Environments Report